“Kathleen, I have reviewed many of your mailings and have been planning to move to Ecuador. plan to rent for now, rather than buy.

 I know someone who lives in Cuenca on a budget of US$500 per month.
 He’s Deke Castleman, an expat and author who has been in Cuenca since 2010.

 Deke lives in a furnished five-bedroom apartment that rents for US$500 per month, with two roommates (so his share is US$166 per month).
 He spends US$160 per month on food, between the supermarket and the fresh produce market.
 He eats out for lunch about six times per month (US$12), and has four dinners out per month (US$50).
 Deke needs US$40 for buses and cabs and another US$40 for miscellaneous expenses (books, dentist, etc.).

 This comes out to about US$450 per month, giving him a cushion of around US$50 in his US$500 budget.

 Of course, not everyone would be comfortable with Deke’s budget and lifestyle.
 However, for those who are, he’s a good example of how far one can go on US$500 per month.
 (Deke’s budget is detailed in his book, Expats in Ecuador: Life in Cuenca.)

 Before committing totally to living in Cuenca on US$900 per month or less, though, I’d pay a visit to prove to yourself that you’d enjoy the life that budget would buy you.

 Also note that Cuenca is probably the most expensive city in Ecuador.
 If you lived in a small town (such as Cotacachi), the cost of living is notably less.
 And in a rural setting (such as Vilcabamba), costs would be even lower.

-Continue Reading: Panama For Single Women and Men
+Continue Reading: The Best Retirement Destination For Single Women